-- (i) Short-term obligations - Liabilities for wages and salaries, including nonmonetary benefits that are expected to be settled wholly within twelve months after the end of the period in which the employees render the related service are recognised in respect of employees' services up to the end of the reporting period and are measured at the undiscounted amounts expected to be paid when the liabilities are settled.
+(i) Short-term obligations

+Liabilities for wages and salaries, including nonmonetary benefits that are expected to be settled wholly within twelve months after the end of the period in which the employees render the related service are recognised in respect of employees' services up to the end of the reporting period and are measured at the undiscounted amounts expected to be paid when the liabilities are settled.
 The liabilities are presented as current benefit obligations in the balance sheet.

-- Other long-term employee benefit obligations (ii) Other long-term employee benefits include earned leaves and sick leaves.
+Other long-term employee benefit obligations Other long-term employee benefits include earned leaves and sick leaves.
 The liabilities for earned leaves and sick leaves are not expected to be settled wholly within twelve months after the end of the period in which the employees render the related service.
 They are therefore measured at the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method, with actuarial valuations being carried out at the end of each annual reporting period.
 The benefits are discounted using the market yield on government bonds at the end of the reporting period that have maturity term approximating to the estimated term of the related obligation.
-Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognised in profit or loss.
-The obligations are presented as provisions in the balance sheet. - (iii) Post-employment obligations
+Remeasurements as a result of experience adjustments and changes in the balance sheet.

+(iii) Post-employment obligations